Barrix Catch Vegetable Fly Trap

 Product is made out of plastic; built to be easily assembled and maintained.

-Users can purchase product directly from Barrix
+Users can purchase product directly from the manufacturer Barrix

 Barrix Agro Sciences has served about 15,000 farmers (as of time of article in 2013) and sold around 50,000 traps in 16 districts of Karnataka, Andhra Pradesh and Tamil Nadu